WordPress Tutorial #11

 I use two menus on this site: the one across the top gives you easy access to top-level topics.
 The one underneath the header is where you’ll find all the information about using WordPress.

-For this site, my top menu includes the About page, the Work with Me page where I outline the WordPress setup services I provide, and the Contact page.
-There’s also an explicit link to the Home page, and another page I call Social Fun.
+For this site, my top navigation menu includes Learn From Me and Work With Me, which feature the services I offer.
+Next is the About page and the Contact page.
+There’s also an explicit link to the Home page, and an icon for the WooCommerce shopping cart..

 The second menu gets a little more interesting.
-When you hover your mouse over the first item, The Basics, a whole list of items drops down.
-These represent the seven phases of building your WordPress house.
+When you hover your mouse over any of the items that show the little arrow symbol, a whole list of items drops down.
+Here’s what the How To dropdown looks like.

 It’s easy to set up when you use WordPress Custom Menus.